Social protection of the business manager

 Old-age insurance

-The senior officer's old age insurance contributions enable him to obtain a basic retirement pension and one supplementary retirement pension at the time of the cessation of its activity.
-However, he must fulfill certain conditions, relating in particular to the age at which he ceases to be employed and the number of quarters worked, in order to obtain full retirement pensions.
+The old-age insurance contributions paid by the executive officer enable him to obtain a basic retirement pension and one supplementary retirement pension at the time of the cessation of its activity.
+However, he must fulfill certain conditions, relating in particular to the age of cessation of his activity and the number of quarters worked, in order to obtain full retirement pensions.

 For all the rules concerning the retirement of an officer, you can consult the dedicated sheet.